msinhore/adaptive_climate/troubleshooting_guide.md

 4. Assign each climate entity and temperature sensor to the correct area
 5. Restart Home Assistant

-### Solution 2: Bypass Area Filtering
+### Solution 2: Area Selection

-If area filtering isn't working, try these workarounds:

-1. **Skip Area Selection**: Don't select an area during setup
-2. **Use Direct Entity Selection**: Manually select entities instead of relying on area filtering
+Area-based entity filtering has been removed from the config flow.
+Now:

+1. **Area Is Optional**: The area field is still available but only for organizational purposes
+2. **All Entities Are Shown**: All relevant entities are shown in selectors regardless of area selection
+3. **Use Device Class**: Entities are filtered by device class and domain, not by area

 ### Solution 3: Update Browser and Clear Cache